 Studies have reported that raising female employment to male levels can directly impact GDP growth rates, increasing it by 34% in some countries.
 Countries’ productivity can increase by as much as 25 % if discriminatory barriers against women are removed.
-The lack of safe working conditions, social security benefits, and a fair wage induce women to opt-out of employment—unless critical for their basic sustenance.
+The lack of safe working conditions, social security benefits, gender inequality in workplace and a fair wage induce women to opt-out of employment—unless critical for their basic sustenance.

 In 2016, men held 78.8% of S&P 500 board seats, while women held 21.2%.
 Women are still fighting daily for equal rights in the workplace even though more women are attending and graduating from college, and more women are in leadership roles than ever before.

 Women’s employment is observed as a prominent tool for women’s empowerment.
 Participation in the labor market is an effective strategy to strengthen women’s condition inside as well as outside the home.
 Women Employment and income-generating activities improve the economic position of women, which then leads to a good treatment she receives.